Island Games 2013: Depleted Manx team depart for Bermuda

 More than 2,000 competitors from over 24 islands around the world compete in 16 sports over six days.

-Two years ago the 190-strong Manx team finished second to Guernsey in the medal table, with 26 gold, 22 silver and 20 bronze medals.
+Two years ago the 190-strong Manx team finished with 26 gold, 22 silver and 20 bronze medals.

 This time around just 95 will represent the island in sports including cycling, tennis and athletics.